epfl-lara/cs320/info/labs/lab03/lab03-README.md

 your parser, and it will also be used during our testing to compare the output of your parser with the reference parser.

+### Running your code

+To debug your parser, you will like to run your code to see the produced trees, or see the counter examples produced by scallion if your grammar is not LL(1).
+To do so, you can run the following command:

+    ```bash
+    sbt "run --printTrees <path-to-file>"
+    ```

+This will run the compiler pipeline up to the parser and print the nominal trees produced by your parser.
+This output is the same as the one in the test resources for the test cases.

 ## Skeleton

 As usual, you can find the skeleton in the git repository.
 This lab